Hannah Glasscoe UX & UI Design Portfolio

 Brainstorming

-Using insights from the user testing together with inspiration from the competitor review I began brainstorming how a new design might enable users to easily:
+Using insights from the user testing, together with inspiration from my competitor review and mood board, I began brainstorming how a new design might enable users to easily:

 • Edit their order